vorSherer/code-201-prework/README.md

 [https://blog.udemy.com/git-tutorial-a-comprehensive-guide](https://blog.udemy.com/git-tutorial-a-comprehensive-guide)

 ##### 8. Tutorials *(25-50 hours)*
-Complete these tutorials prior to the first day of class.
+Complete these online tutorials prior to the first day of class.

    - <a href="https://www.khanacademy.org/computing/computer-programming/html-css">Intro to HTML+CSS</a> (up through and including the “Web development tools” section) on Khan Academy
    - <a href="https://www.khanacademy.org/computing/computer-programming/programming">Intro to JavaScript: Drawing and Animation</a> on Khan Academy